sopherapps/ckydb/implementations/go-ckydb/README.md

   converted into ".cky".
 - The name of the current log (`current_log_file`) file is also kept in memory, and keysToDelete when a new log file is created.
-- There is also a ".del" file that holds all the `key: TIMESTAMPED-key` pairs that have been marked for deletion.
+- There is also a ".del" file that holds all the `prefix: TIMESTAMPED-prefix` pairs that have been marked for deletion.
-- At a predefined interval (5 minutes by default), a background task deletes the values from ".cky" and ".log" files corresponding to the `key: TIMESTAMPED-key` pairs found in the ".del" file.
+- At a predefined interval (5 minutes by default), a background task deletes the values from ".cky" and ".log" files corresponding to the `prefix: TIMESTAMPED-prefix` pairs found in the ".del" file.
 Each deleted pair is then removed from the ".del" file.
 - On initial load, any keys in .del should have their values deleted in the corresponding ".log" or ".cky" files

 ### Operations

-- On `ckydb.set(key, value)`:
+- On `ckydb.set(prefix, value)`:
-    - the corresponding TIMESTAMPED key is searched for in the index
+    - the corresponding TIMESTAMPED prefix is searched for in the index
-    - if the key does not exist:
+    - if the prefix does not exist:
-        - a new TIMESTAMPED key is created and added to the index with its user-defined key
+        - a new TIMESTAMPED prefix is created and added to the index with its user-defined prefix
-        - the user-defined key and its TIMESTAMPED key are then added to the index file (".idx")
+        - the user-defined prefix and its TIMESTAMPED prefix are then added to the index file (".idx")
-        - this TIMESTAMPED key and its value are then added to `memtable`.
+        - this TIMESTAMPED prefix and its value are then added to `memtable`.
-        - this TIMESTAMPED key and its value are then added to the current log file (".log")
+        - this TIMESTAMPED prefix and its value are then added to the current log file (".log")
         - A check is made on the size of the log file.
 If the log file is bigger than the max size allowed, it is rolled into a .cky file and a new log file created, and the `memtable` refreshed.
-    - if the key exists:
+    - if the prefix exists:
         - its timestamp is extracted and compared to the current_log file to see if it is later than the current_log file
         - if it is later or equal, `memtable` and the current log file are keysToDelete